GluuFederation/docs-deployment-guide/README.md

   1. **cn=monitor** This is a built-in suffix which collects operational statistics.
   1. **cn=config** This is the internal ldap configuration and should not be modified.
 Use the `dsconfig` tool to manage OpenDJ configuration.
-1. Directory Namespace (DIT)
+1. Directory Namespace (DIT): The Namespace or Directory Information Tree (DIT) is the convention for naming the entries in the LDAP directory.
-1. logging
+1. Monitoring: Monitoring involves statistics gathering, event monitoring, logging and alerting.
+1. Logging: Logging helps in troubleshooting of errors and any performance issues.
-1. monitoring
+1. Management tools:
-1. management tools
+1. Schema management:

 ### Couchbase